How To Determine Qualified Wages For The Employee Retention Tax Credit

 Wages Paid To Relatives

-Wages that you paid to relatives do not count as qualified wages and cannot be applied towards the ERC.
+Wages that you paid to relatives do not count as qualified wages and cannot be applied toward the ERC.
 If you are a small business owner or co-own with a family member, you might run into issues with this category of wages.

 The IRS defines a relative as: